 *I do not use your email for anything else other than adding you to my blog subscription list which you can opt out of at any time.

-Serve this with Crudities.
+Hummus is high in protein and is a fantastic snack.
+Why not serve this with Crudities.
 And share with friends.

 They’ll thank you that you’re not adding to their waistlines with this delicious alternative low fat hummus recipe!